jails-org/Boilerplate/README.md

 - `routes` : The collection result returned by the function exported in `routes.js`.
 - `route`  : The current route from the `routes` collection.
-- `app`    : The app entrypoint defined in the route definition file.
+- `page`    : The page entrypoint defined in the route definition file.

 - `process.env.NODE_ENV` : Environment variable from `package.json` script call.
 - `APPCONFIG` : The configuration props depending on which `ENV` variable was called on `package.json` script task, it will be either `production` or `development`.